gwincr11/Communicating-through-code/book/proposal/proposal.md

 - Communicating effectively with stakeholders.
 - Identifying when to utilize design thinking methods and when not to.
-- The discover, ideate, prototype phases of design thinking.
+- The discovery, ideate, prototype phases of design thinking.
 - Individual design thinking methodologies and when to use them in the software development lifecycle.
 - How to run better retros.
 - How to evaluate what to build given competing priorities.
-- Understanding the business domain they work in day to day.
+- Understanding the business domain they work in the day-to-day.
-- Building long lived communication tools that impact internal/external communication and code design.
+- Building long-lived communication tools that impact internal/external communication and code design.

 ## Why we should get excited about your topic:

-In the Cathedral and the Bazaar a number of important ideas where set forth related to working closer with our stakeholder:
+In the Cathedral and the Bazaar a number of important ideas were set forth related to working more closely with our stakeholder:

 1. Treating your users as co-developers is your least-hassle route to rapid code improvement and effective debugging.
 1. Release early.
 Release often.
 And listen to your customers.